Code-Institute-Submissions/dog-friendly-trails/README.md

 - HTML:             All pages were passed through the official https://validator.w3.org/ and no errors were found.
 - CSS:              All pages were passed through the official https://jigsaw.w3.org/css-validator/ and no errors were found.
-- Accessibility:    By running the site through https://web.dev/measure/ and I got all results in the green.
+- Accessibility:    By running the site through https://web.dev/measure/ I got all results in the green.

 ![](assets/images/lighthouse.png)

+Note: Accessibility would be 100% except for the CSS only hamburger as this seems to compromise acessibility.
+I tested without the hamburger and the score was 100%

 ----

 ## Development Transition